botsquad/match_engine/README.md

     # regex matches with a capture called 'name'.
 It is boosted by weight.
     assert %{:score => 1.6, "name" => "food"} == score([title: [_regex: "(?P<name>foo[dl])", w: 4]], %{"title" => "foodtrucks"})

+The regex match can also be inversed, where the document value is treated as the regular expression, and the query input is treated as the string to be matched.
+(No captures are supported in this case).

+    assert %{score: 0.5} == score([title: [_regex: "foobar", inverse: true]], %{"title" => "foo"})

 ### `_geo`

 Calculate document score based on its geographical distance to a given